noeldelgado/values.js/README.md

 var tints = color.getTints();
 // returns an array of objects width the tints
 /*
- * The base color excluded by default.
+ * The base color is excluded by default.
- * You can include the base color to the results passing true as an argument. ex: color.getTints( true ) */
+ * You can include the base color to the results passing true as an argument.
+ * ex: color.getTints( true )
+*/
 ```